LastCallMedia/Drupal-Scaffold/docs/README.md

 - [ ] Rename the `scaffold` theme to something that fits your project.
 - [ ] Open [`docker/drupal.env`](../docker/drupal.env) and set the environment variables there.
 - [ ] Copy [`.env.example`](../.env.example) to `.env` and optionally set the variables in this file.
 This file should not be committed.
+- [ ] Customize README.md by renaming, and removing everything above the horizontal rule.

 Upgrading From a Previous Version
 ---------------------------------